tno-terminology-design/tev2-specifications/docs/spec-tools/22-hrgt.md

 | Glossary | an alphabetically sorted list of [terms](@) with the (single) meaning it has in (at least) one context. |
 | Curator (of a Scope) | a person responsible for curating, managing, and maintaining the [terminologies](@), to ensure shared understanding among a [community](@) working together on a particular set of [objectives](@). |
 | Definition | the combination of a [term](@) and a descriptive text, where the [term](@) refers to a [concept](@) or other [semantic unit](@), and the descriptive text enables a set of [parties](@) to have the same understanding about that [concept](@).
 Ideally, the descriptive text is a criterion that such [parties](@) can use to determine what is, and what is not, an instance (or example) of that [concept](@). |

+Further examples are provided in on the [Glossary Generation Demo page](/docs/tev2-glossaries-demo)

 ## Processing, Errors and Warnings